nilsjor/ExPECA-examples/adv-router/README.md

-# Advantech Routers Remote Configuration
+# How to Communicate with Advantech Routers

-To configure the Advantech routers remotely via command line interface, there are 2 ways:
+To configure and see the status of the Advantech routers remotely via command line interface, depending on the functionality you want choose one of the 2 ways:

-## 1) Configure via the script
+## 1) Communicate via the script

 Download the script on the container which is connected via network to the router.
 In this instructions we assume the router's IP is `10.42.3.1`.
 ```